-The specific collection of Values and Norms that are shared by people and groups in an organisation that control the way they interact with each other and with stakeholders outside the organisation.
+The specific collection of Values and Norms that are shared by people and groups in an organization that control the way they interact with each other and with stakeholders outside the organization.

-The recipient of products or services provided by the organisation.
+The recipient of products or services provided by the organization.

 An iterative approach to design, originally from architecture, that was adopted by business for product design in the 90s.
 In contrast to analytical thinking, which involves breaking things down, design thinking works to build ideas up, and typically follows a 7 step process of: define, research, ideate, prototype, choose, implement, and learn.

 The state of being composed of people who are different and extent to which the people within the organization recognise, appreciate and utilise, the characteristics that make individuals unique.
 Diversity can relate to age, race, ethnicity, gender, beliefs, professional background, physical abilities & sexual orientation.

 Acronym derived from “Define, Measure, Analyse, Improve, Control”; a structured process management approach commonly used in Six Sigma / Lean Six Sigma.

 A person’s capability for gaining and maintaining employment.
 The meaning can be different depending on the perspective taken.
 For the individual, this could mean stability or mobility.
 For the organization, it could mean flexibility.

 The process by which individuals or teams are able to take on decision making responsibilities and operate with a degree of autonomy in their actions.